Danielku15/GhostAWT/readme.md

 `-Djava.awt.headless=false` - Ensures the headless-detection mechanism of Java does not think we are on a headless environent

 `-Dsun.font.fontmanager=ghostawt.sun.GFontManager` - Makes Java use the Ghost Font Manager for loading system fonts

+`-Djava.library.path=ghostawt/linux32/` - Makes Java use the native libraries of this directory instead of the internal one.